 for the dissimilarity map.
 This allows us to calculate gradient-based maps only based on the features that have a positive or negative impact regarding a matching or non-matching decision based on the system's decision threshold.

 To optimize the visualization further, we take the mean of the gradients of the three color channels ($c$).
 To be independent of the sign of the gradients, we also take the absolute value:

 for the positive explanation map $\overline{grad}_{+}$.
 The negative (non-matching) map, $\overline{grad}_{-}$, is calculated in the same manner, only based on $grad_-,c(I^{i})$.
-Our approach provide us with two explanation maps, showing which pixels lead to a positive or negative argument regarding the final matching decision of the face recognition system depending on the given decision threshold $th_{d}$ and the investigated face images $I^{i}$ and $I^{j}$.
-To get a single explanation map, $\overline{grad}_{\pm}$, explaining both, similarities and dissimilarities, we combine the two calculated explanations mapsnaturally by subtracting the negative explanation map from the positive explanation map:
+Our approach provides us with two explanation maps, showing which pixels lead to a positive or negative argument regarding the final matching decision of the FR system depending on the given decision threshold $th_{d}$ and the investigated face images $I^{i}$ and $I^{j}$.
+To get a single explanation map, $\overline{grad}_{\pm}$, explaining both, similarities and dissimilarities, we combine the two calculated explanations maps naturally by subtracting the negative explanation map from the positive explanation map:

-To have a less fragmented visualization, we finally apply a Gaussian blur filter with $5 \times 5$ filter and with $\sigma = 5$, similar to \cite{xface}.
+To have a less fragmented visualization, we finally apply a Gaussian blur filter with $5 \times 5$ filter and with $\sigma = 5$, similar to Knoche et al. \cite{xface}.

 The proposed xSSAB approach, therefore, generates a single face verification explanation map based on the pixels' influence on the final matching or non-matching decision based on the system-dependent decision threshold.
 To achieve this, gradients based on the similarity score arguments are utilized.
 Calculating the explanation maps rather based on the internal behavior than just interpreting the model in a black-box fashion and altering the input, allows more efficient transparency of the models' behavior.